microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 If you are familiar with legacy Visual Studio extensions, Position is almost the same as [SnapshotSpan](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.snapshotSpan?view=visualstudiosdk-2019) and supports most of the same methods.

-## Editing and asynchronicity
+## Editing and asynchronous method calls

-Edits, that is, changes to a text document open in the Visual Studio editor, may arise from user interactions, threads in Visual Studio such as language services and other in-process extensions, or extensions running out-of-process such as those designed with the Editor object model discussed here.
+Edits, that is, changes to a text document open in the Visual Studio editor, may arise from user interactions, threads in Visual Studio such as language services and other extensions.
+Your extension must be prepared to deal with changes in the document text occurring in real time.

-Asynchronicity refers to extensions running outside the main Visual Studio IDE process that use asynchronous design patterns to communicate with the Visual Studio IDE process.
+Extensions running outside the main Visual Studio IDE process that use asynchronous design patterns to communicate with the Visual Studio IDE process.
 This means the use of asynchronous method calls, as indicated by the `async` keyword in C# and reinforced by the `Async` suffix on method names.
 Asynchronicity is a significant advantage in the context of an editor that is expected to be responsive to user actions.
 A traditional synchronous API call, if it takes longer than expected, will stop responding to user input, creating a UI freeze that lasts until the API call completes.
 User expectations of modern interactive applications are that text editors always remain responsive, and never block them from working.
 Having extensions be asynchronous is therefore essential to meet user expectations.

+Learn more about asynchronous programming at [Asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/).

 ### Make changes in a text document from an extension